-In February 2016 the Company announced the results of an independent Preliminary Economic Assessment (PEA) for the Ootsa Project which was conducted by P&E Mining Consultants Inc. with input from Knight-Piesold Consulting and ERM Consultants Canada Ltd. Details of the PEA can be found in the Companies news release dated February 9th 2016, and a technical report documenting the study will be posted on SEDAR by March 25, 2016.
+In February 2016 the Company announced the results of a resource update and independent Preliminary Economic Assessment (PEA) for the Ootsa Project which was conducted by P&E Mining Consultants Inc. with input from Knight-Piesold Consulting and ERM Consultants Canada Ltd. Details of the resource update and PEA can be found in the Companies news release dated February 9th 2016, and a technical report documenting the study is available on SEDAR and on our website at www.goldreachresources.com.
+The resource update and PEA were done in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+The updated mineral resource estimate was prepared by Brian Ray, P.Geo. and Eugene Puritch, P.Eng., both Independent Qualified Persons as defined by National Instrument 43-101, and has an effective date of January 1, 2016.
+The Preliminary Economic Assessment has been prepared under the supervision of Eugene Puritch, P.Eng, an Independent Qualified Person as defined by National Instrument 43-101, and has an effective date of January 1, 2016.